 OECD Home › Industry and entrepreneurship › International investment › Latest Documents

-This draft review examines Botswana's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Mozambique's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 The OECD and the FAO are working together to develop a practical guidance to help investors identify and avoid infringing widely-supported principles of responsible business conduct in the agricultural sector.

 This draft guidance provides host country governments with policy options to maximise investment opportunities in clean energy infrastructure.